Date palm: Islam

 In the Quran, Allah instructs Maryām (the Virgin Mary) to eat dates during labour pains when she gives birth to Isa (Jesus).
 In Islamic culture, dates and yogurt or milk are traditionally the first foods consumed for Iftar after the sun has set during Ramadan.

 Mandaeism

-In Mandaeism, the date palm (Mandaic: sindirka, which can refer to both the tree and its fruit) symbolizes the cosmic tree and is often associated with the cosmic wellspring (Mandaic: aina).
+In Mandaeism, the date palm (Mandaic: sindirka, which can refer to both the tree and its fruit) symbolises the cosmic tree and is often associated with the cosmic wellspring (Mandaic: aina).
 The date palm, associated with masculinity, and wellspring, associated with femininity, are often mentioned together as heavenly symbols in Mandaean texts.